-Symbol color in the display Meaning Remedy YELLOW Reminder Reminder of general procedures.
-You can carry out these procedures to eliminate the message.
+Symbol color in the display Meaning Remedy YELLOW ReminderReminderofgeneralprocedures.procedures.Youcan carry out theseprocedurestoeliminatethemessage.
 Consult the operating instructions and perform the troubleshooting steps.
 RED Warning Appears when there are malfunctions.
 You can eliminate simple malfunctions yourself.
 Consult the operating instructions and perform the troubleshooting steps.
+If you cannot remedy the fault yourself, contact a competent member of staff or your pearest customer service outlet.